Pomax/inkdb.org/README.md

 And exploration in mixing React with inkcyclopedia.org, showing the 380+ fountain pen inks that I've written with so far, in a hopefully visually interesting manner.

+Visit https://mighty-lake-2303.herokuapp.com to see this exploration in action.

 Right now there are two views:

 1. grid view, which is your standard boring "ordered on ..." view (hue, by default), and